4rterius/cgtfs/docs/doxygen/static/api_overview.md

       - a function to free/close a database connection;
       - a function to setup a database at an opened connection for a GTFS feed;
     - storage transition functions:
+      - a @ref import_feed_db "function" to <strong>semantically</strong> store the contents of a feed from a specified directory into a specified database connection (see note below);
-      - a @ref store_feed_db "function" to store the contents of a feed from a specified directory into a specified database connection;
+      - a @ref store_feed_db "function" to <strong>non-semantically</strong> store the contents of a feed from a specified directory into a specified database connection (see note below);
       - a @ref fetch_feed_db "function" to fetch the contents of a feed from a specified database connection into a specicfied feed object;
     - an @ref feed_db_status_t "enumeration" of general database operation results (success / failure / so-so);
     - @ref Database__EntityStoring "functions" to store entities using a specified database connection;